 If you earn less than a specified amount, you will not pay the MLS.
-If you earn above the respective income threshold and do not hold an appropriate private hospital policy, you will pay the MLS for every day of the financial year you aren’t insured.
+If you earn above the respective income threshold and do not hold an appropriate private hospital policy, you will pay the MLS for every day of the tax year you aren’t insured.

-Taking out hospital cover will not only help you avoid the MLS, but it also helps pay for your treatment as a private patient, allows you to choose your doctor, have a private room (if one’s available) and avoid public waiting lists.
+Taking out hospital cover will not only help you avoid the MLS, but it also helps pay for your treatment as a private patient, allows you to choose your doctor, have a private room (if available) and avoid public waiting lists.